mvolkmann/blog/src/d3/00-article.md

 In this respect it has overlap with jQuery functionality.

 The functionality of D3 is divided into modules.
-A default build includes a collection of commonly used modules.
+The default build of D3 includes all of the modules.
-Custom builds can omit unneeded modules and add ones not in the default build in order to minimize the amount of code that must be downloaded to browsers.
+Custom builds can omit unneeded modules in order to minimize the amount of code that must be downloaded to browsers.

-These modules include:
+The D3 modules include:

 - Arrays
 - Axes